Raffi-Kudlac/Honours/README.md

 GamePlay:
 Users try to sustain power to a growing population of people.
 When too many blackout happen or if the user goes into dept then the game ends.
+If you want to see screenshots then follow the path of /Our Sourse/src/Images/tutorial

 Note:
 It's not perfect and has some in game flaws such as costs and power of items.